Rumours: Sassuolo reject Napoli’s €25m plus Younes for Boga | Goal.com

 The Nigeria Football Federation are pushing to have Arsenal star Bukayo Saka commit his international allegiance to the West African country before the international break in September, Daily Mail has reported.

-Saka, born to Nigerian parents in England, has been a target for the Super Eagles after his incredible campaign at Arsenal this season.
+Saka, born to Nigerian parents in England, has been a target for the Super Eagles after impressing for Arsenal this season.

 The 18-year-old currently plays for England U19 team but the is yet to decide on his international future.